skalarproduktraum/phd-thesis/chapters/interactive-ablation.md

 The ablation unit design we propose is based on the design of [@Oswald:2010pr].
 In Oswald's original design, the ablation unit was coupled to a spinning disk confocal microscope, and the design is already quite modular.
 We want to keep the modularity of the unit, such that it can also be used with other microscopes, e.g. spinning disk confocals as in the original, because some samples might need mounting on a glass slide.  _C. elegans_ adults for example do not enjoy embedding into agarose as it is common in lightsheet microscopy, while _Danio rerio_ or _Drosophila_ specimen tolerate it excellently.

 A sketch of the setup is shown in Figure \ref{fig:OpenSPIMAblation}.
 The ablation unit is connected to an extension of the OpenSPIM microscope [@Pitrone:2013ki] for double-sided illumination and double-sided detection developed by Johannes Girstmair at UCL London and MPI-CBG, Dresden dubbed X-SPIM [@girstmair2016].
 The X-SPIM design has the benefit that the sample can be more evenly illuminated from two sides, limiting the need for multi-angle acquisitions where the sample needs to be rotated, as light can only penetrate biological tissue to a limited extent.
-While more complex than the original OpenSPIM design, even an X-SPIM is still way less complex than a spinning disk confocal microscope and can be built by an experience microscopist within a day.
+While more complex than the original OpenSPIM design, even an X-SPIM is less complex than a spinning disk confocal microscope and can be built by an experience microscopist within a day.

 The ablation unit itself consists of the following parts: